Alazka2k/Short-Video-Creator-Simplified/Readme.md

 ## Configuration

-1. Copy `config/default.json` to `config/custom.json`
+1. Copy `config/default.example.json` to `config/default.json`
-2. Edit `config/custom.json` and add your API keys and other settings:
+2. Edit `config/default.json` and add your API keys and other settings:
    ```json
    {
      "llm": {